 Allan H. Weitzman, named by Best Lawyers as “Lawyer of the Year 2013” in Employment Law – Management in the Miami area, is a partner in the Labor & Employment Law Department and head of the labor and employment team in the Boca Raton office.
-He also is co-head of the Employment Law Counseling & Training, Non-Compete & Trade Secrets Groups and head of the Accessibility & Accommodations Group, as well as a member of the International Labor & Employment Group.
+He also is co-head of the Disability, Accommodations & Leave Management Group, as well as a member of the Non-Compete & Trade Secrets and International Labor & Employment Groups.

 Allan’s practice is multifaceted.
 Much of the time he is either litigating in state or federal court at the trial and appellate levels.
 He also represents employers before administrative agencies responsible for the enforcement of the numerous antidiscrimination laws and before the National Labor Relations Board.
 His experience includes negotiating collective bargaining agreements and arbitrating contract disputes.
 In addition, Allan has provided valuable day-to-day and crisis advice to clients in a wide range of businesses and industries, including retailers, banks, insurance, securities, health care, lodging and gaming, television networks, maritime, public utilities, sports and entertainment, beer distributors, manufacturing facilities and construction.
 On any given day, the scope of his practice could include personnel policy planning, sexual harassment, avoiding litigation when terminating employees, union election campaigns and employee benefit plans.